 Architecture

 Synaptic is organized as a workspace of focused Rust crates.
-Each crate owns exactly one concern, and they compose together through shared traits defined in a single core crate.
+In v0.4, 47 fine-grained crates were consolidated into 18 cohesive units.
+Each crate owns a clear concern, and they compose together through shared traits defined in a single core crate.
 This page explains the layered design, the principles behind it, and how the crates depend on each other.

 Design Principles